 - Sum 41 and Simple Plan carried the Canadian flag with relentless hooks.

-The 2010s and the Revival
+The 2010s and the revival

 Frequently Asked Questions